 This is less a book about George Jones than it is an attempt by his estranged best friend’s wife to point out how they aren’t the bad guys even though George decided to stop being friends with them.
 It’s not that she’s wrong.
 The Montgomerys weren’t “the bad guys” but that doesn’t make this disjointed self-defense statement any more coherent, enjoyable or necessary to read.

-This is easily the worst book I read while researching Season 2 and one of the worst books I’ve read about country music in any capacity.
+This actually wasn’t used as a source for a single sentence of Season 2 but I must include it on this page as a warning because it is easily the worst book I read while researching Season 2 and one of the worst books I’ve read about country music in any capacity.
 Why Jack Isenhour chose to write this book or how it got published is a complete mystery to me, as he clearly knows almost nothing about the genre.
 (At one point, he confesses surprise at learning there is a death in the song “Green, Green Grass of Home,” which he found out from interviewing the songwriter in the process of writing this book.)
-The entire first half of the book is spent trying to unpack and correct ideas nearly no fans have about the genre and, even if they did, this guy would be wildly unequipped to tackle.
-This book is so bad I almost feel bad about pointing out how bad it is.
+The entire first half of the book is spent trying to unpack and correct ideas nearly no fans have about the genre and, even if they did, this guy would be unequipped to tackle them.
+This book is so bad I almost feel bad talking about it but the title is so incredibly misleading and the contents are irredeemable.